-- 3 cups very ripe medium bananas mashed about 1 and 1/2
+- 3 very ripe bananas , about 1 and ½ cups mashed

-Preheat the oven to 350F degrees.
-Line with parchment paper or grease and flour a large 9 x 5 inch loaf pan and set aside.
+- Preheat the oven to 350F degrees.
+Grease and flour a 9 x 5 inch loaf pan.

-Turn off the mixer and scrape down the sides.
-Using a large rubber spatula or wooden spoon, fold in the yogurt and mashed bananas until incorporated.
+- Using a large rubber spatula or wooden spoon, fold in the sour cream and mashed bananas.
 Then carefully fold in the flour mixture until just combined.